4 Tips to Finish Douglas Fir Lumber

 2. Lightly Sand Lumber

-We recommend sanding all four sides with 60 to 80 grit sandpaper.
+We recommend sanding all four sides with 60 to 80-grit sandpaper.
 You can sand the surface by hand or with a palm sander – just make sure to not over sand!
-Over sanding Douglas Fir will result in a polished surface that won’t absorb stain as readily.
+Doing so will result in a polished surface that won’t absorb stain as readily.

 3. Use Quality Finishing Products